 Our Season Passes were designed with value in mind (it breaks down to only $7.69 each Saturday!), and thus we are unable to provide refunds for missed days.

 I have a food truck.
 Can I set up at the Market?

 We will definitely be looking for a limited amount of food truck and food stand vendors for the Market.
-We don’t have the specific cost information for you yet, but still feel free to apply so that we know you are interested.
+The cost for food trucks will be $55 per day.